CwC asked: Dan, what stops you from obeying the Mosaic Code?

 I can stop here and point you to Hebrews 10:9-10 that clearly spells it out, but I'll flesh it out further.
 I am sure you are fully aware of this, but it's worth repeating for the discussion.
 We need to make a distinction between the three types of laws in the Old Testament for the nation of Isreal.

 The first type is ceremonial.
 These are the laws governing the temple worship and the way we are to approach God.
 They have to do with the layout of the temple, the ways a person must be purified, the sacrificial system.
-We don’t sacrifice animals today because, for one they were for Israel, and two Jesus has come, the perfect sacrifice.
+We don’t sacrifice animals today because, for one they were for Israel, and two Jesus has come, the perfect sacrificial Lamb of God.
 He, in his death on the cross, fulfilled the ceremonial law.
 They only apply as Christ has fulfilled these, to those that are saved in Him.

-The second type is civil law.
+The second type is judicial, civil law.
 These laws covered the specific laws for the nation of Israel.
 These still apply to given a proper Godly way to run a government.
 They are about no taxes, no police force fining it's citizens for infractions, and restitution and capital punishment, instead of prisions, as a much better way to governing it's citizens.
 The civil law has been fulfilled by Christ in that God’s Kingdom has been extended to all nations, transcending national identity.
-We are no longer bound by the laws of Israel, as the chosen, in properly governing a society.
+We are still bound by the judicial laws of Israel, as the chosen, in properly governing a society.

 The third type is moral law.
 The Ten Commandments fall into this category.
 These are laws that transcend the civil and ceremonial laws.
 Yes, Jesus fulfilled the moral law, just as he did the other two, but we are now free to follow this Law.
 They are still in effect, because they are a reflection of God’s moral character, and that does not change.
 We, as the saved, are not held to the Law as a Covenant.

 hath redeemed us from the curse of the law, being made a curse for us: